HUSKI3/IXGraphine/README.md

 ### Installation

-Dillinger requires [Spark](https://github.com/HUSKI3/Spark/) to run.
+IXGrapine requires [Spark](https://github.com/HUSKI3/Spark/) to run.

 Install the package and run it!